Fauzanpaimen/Visualization-PowerBI/README.md

 # 1)Anomaly Detection (POC)

-This dashboard for POC anomaly detection. sepposed 1 report should dont have more 1 joint number.
+This dashboard is for proof of concept (POC) anomaly detection.
+It is designed to detect anamoly in Inspection report.

-Step 1 extract data from PDF
+Step 1: Extract data from PDF.

-Step 2 analyze data
+Step 2: Analyze the data.

-Step 3 create visualiztaion
+Step 3: Create visualizations

 ## Dashboard